 Compliance with Transportation and Land-Use Development Policy (Compliance with Policy) The potential sites are in rural areas outside the zoned boundaries of Maynooth and Kilcock.
 Short term impact on DART Expansion Programme delivery by 2027 (Compliance with Policy / Compliance with Funding) The key requirements to enable delivery and deployment of new DART rolling stock are: Commissioning of Maintenance Depot; Increase City Centre capacity through enhancement works in the Connolly/Docklands environs; Completion of the electrification on whichever line the depot is located.
 Until these works are complete, the train path capacities on all lines converging on City Centre are limited to present day levels.
 The funding limitations within the NDP program are a factor in this short term impact assessment to make best use of the available funding to provide additional capacity as soon as possible.
 In planning the DART Expansion delivery programme, IE has focused on providing increased passenger capacity in the short term, within the constraints of the path limits, by re-deploying carriages freed through new fleet deliveries to provide longer trains in areas where electrification is not completed.
-The Maynooth /M3 Line is currently comparatively poorly served with train services into the city centre, comprising Intercity and Commuter diesel service sharing twin track.
-At present 6 train services enter the city centre in the morning AM Peak.
+The Maynooth /M3 Line is currently comparatively poorly served with train services enter the city centre in the morning AM Peak.
 The planned service pattern under DART Expansion is 15 train service into the city centre.
 The 2018 rail census shows train occupancy levels of 92% for inbound trains in the morning AM peak hour, with the vast majority of passenger boarding inbound from Maynooth.
-The land-use along Maynooth /M3 rail corridor is moderately well established, with some significant major If DART Expansion progressed with the maintenance depot at Maynooth or M3 Parkway: 1.
-The passenger demand for services will grow annually in a significant increasing manner as a latent population demand exists for train services that cannot be accommodated at present due to rail infrastructure constraints.
-Developing remaining land holdings will add population demand for increased services; 2.
-Extension of electrification, together with city centre enhancement works and removal of level crossing conflicts will bring a very significant increase in train path capacity:
+The land-use along Maynooth /M3 rail corridor is moderately well established, with some significant major land holding still not yet developed.
+If DART Expansion progressed with the maintenance depot at Maynooth or M3 Parkway: The passenger demand for services will grow annually in a significant increasing manner as a latent population demand exists for train services will ado population demand for increased services; Extension of electrification, together with city centre enhancement works and removal of level crossing conflicts will bring a very significant increase in train path capacity;